Romer-Van Tassel House

-Romer-Van Tassel House is a historic home located at Greenburgh, Westchester County, New York.
-It was built in 1793 and is a 1 1/2-story, rectangular stone dwelling, topped by a gable roof.
-The coursed stone foundation may be the remains of an earlier dwelling and date to about 1684.
-The house was renovated in the 1920s and the 1 1/2-story wood-frame kitchen wing dates to that time.
-The house served as the first Greenburgh town hall from 1793 into the early 19th century.
+The house is a 1 1/2-story, rectangular stone dwelling, topped by a gable roof.
+The coursed stone foundation may be the remains of the previous dwelling and dates to about 1684.
+The house was renovated in the 1920s, and the 1 1/2-story wood-frame kitchen wing dates to that time.

 It was added to the National Register of Historic Places in 1994.